developmentseed/obstore/docs/cookbook.md

 ## Copy objects from one store to another

 Perhaps you have data in AWS S3 that you need to copy to Google Cloud Storage.
 It's easy to **stream** a `get` from one store directly to the `put` of another.
-The first file is not

 !!! note
     Using the async API is required for this.